 Walking is the basis of mobility for people, particularly in an urban context.
 Every trip begins on foot and the quality of walking connections between modes or destinations is often what defines the overall quality of a mobility network.
-The Uptown - Douglas Corridor (UDC) poses many challenges for pedestrians, including wide major roads, sidewalks that are narrow and unseparated from traffic in many locations and a pedestrian network that lacks connectivity and convenient route options.
-Creating a connected pedestrian grid, redesigning major roads and using land use to provide a more supportive pedestrian environment will help to make walking a better option, connect major destinations and support modal integration.
+The Uptown-Douglas (UD) area poses many challenges for pedestrians, including wide major roads, sidewalks that are narrow and unseparated from traffic in many locations and a pedestrian network that lacks connectivity and convenient route options.
+Creating a connected pedestrian grid, optimizing the Galloping Goose and Lochside Regional Trails, redesigning major roads and using land use to provide a more supportive pedestrian environment will help to make walking a better option, connect major destinations and support multi-modal integration.